1. I am a new applicant to Queen Mary for 2020, can I apply for housing during the current Coronavirus situation?

 We do not have the facilities to accept or store luggage/post before you arrive.
 Please ensure the delivery arrives after you do.
-The College is under no legal obligation to sign for any delivery on a student’s behalf and belongings will not be covered by the University's block insurance policy until the student is in residence.
+The University is under no legal obligation to sign for any delivery on a student’s behalf and belongings will not be covered by the University's block insurance policy until the student is in residence.

 Due to the Data Protection Act 1998 the University cannot provide you with the details of your new flat/house mates.
 However, many students visit social networking sites such as Facebook to make contact with other people who will be living in their area.